Clement-Wright/Robotics-Autonomous-Movement/README.md

 # S-Curve Motion Profile for VEX V5

-This project implements an  **S-Curve Motion Profile** in **VEXcode V5 Blocks** to enable smooth, accurate, and dynamically-scaled robot movement in autonomous mode.
+This project implements an  **S-Curve Motion Profile** in **VEXcode V5 Blocks** for smoother, more accurate, and scaled robot movement in autonomous mode.

 ## 📌 Features